Zylve/cuber/JOURNAL.md

 # May 15th: Started work!
-Cooked up my idea and started researching the parts we had in our school shop.
+Cooked up my idea and started researching the parts lying around in my kit and the school shop.